 |III||Fast||Large-cell lung carcinoma|

 |III||Fast||Small-cell lung carcinoma||Worst prognosis|

 Small cell lung carcinomas (SCLC) are found centrally.
-They grow very quickly and metastasize early.
-Because of this is surgery very rarely possible, however it responds well to chemotherapy.
-Because they grow so quickly mitotic bodies are usually aplenty.
+They grow very quickly (have a very high turnover, tumour doubles every 50 days) and metastasize early.
+Because of this is surgery very rarely possible, however, thanks to the high turnover it responds well to chemotherapy.
+Because they grow so quickly, mitotic bodies are usually aplenty.

 Lung cancer usually spreads to:

 Lymphangitis carcinomatosa may occur in the lung.
 It’s caused by the lymph vessels being filled up with invading malignant tumor cells.
 This causes the lymph vessels to dilate and become visible.

 - Progressive dyspnoea

 - Weight loss